-Collectively, the planning area includes 9 cities and more than 70 special service districts, and is subdivided into three areas for planning purposes: Upper Cache Creek; Lower Putah Creek; and, Lower Valley Floor [Map].
+Collectively, the planning area includes 9 cities and more than 70 special service districts, and is subdivided into three areas for planning purposes: Upper Cache Creek; Lower Putah Creek; and, Lower Valley Floor.

-Ultimately, the IRWM Plan will support local and regional efforts to secure grant funding for projects identified as part of the planning process.
-The development of the IRWM Plan is being funded in large part by a $1 million grant from the California Department of Water Resources Proposition 84 funds.
+The IRWM Plan supports local and regional efforts to secure grant funding for projects identified as part of the planning process.
+The development of the IRWM Plan was funded in large part by a $1 million grant from the California Department of Water Resources Proposition 84 funds.

 The Planning Process

-Encouraging participation and input from residents and other stakeholders is a key goal of the IRWM Plan development process.
-Other goals include:
+Encouraging participation and input from residents and other stakeholders has been a key goal of the IRWM Plan development process.
+Other goals included:

 - Fostering collaboration among agencies and stakeholders that leads to effective strategies to address challenges, take advantage of opportunities and strengthen relationships between affected parties.